Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: LINKEDIN SCREENSHOT

-Previously, successfully executing these attacks, especially on 'closed' models like Gemini or GPT-4, often required a lot of complex and time-consuming manual testing.
+Previously, successfully performing these attacks, especially on 'closed' models like Gemini or GPT-4, often required a lot of complex and time-consuming manual testing.

 But Fun-Tuning has changed the game entirely.
-Developed by a team of researchers from multiple universities, the method cleverly exploits the very tuning application programming interface (API) that Google provides for free to Gemini users.
+The method, developed by a team of researchers from multiple universities, cleverly exploits the very tweaking application programming interface (API) that Google provides for free to Gemini users.

-By analyzing the subtle reactions of the Gemini model during tuning (e.g. how it responds to errors in the data), Fun-Tuning can automatically determine the most effective 'prefixes' and 'suffixes' to hide a malicious command.
-This significantly increases the likelihood that the AI will comply with the attacker's malicious intentions.
+By analyzing the subtle reactions of the Gemini model during tuning (e.g., how it responds to errors in data), Fun-Tuning can automatically determine the most effective 'prefixes' and 'suffixes' to mask a malicious command.
+This significantly increases the likelihood that the AI will comply with an attacker's malicious intentions.

 Test results show that Fun-Tuning achieves a success rate of up to 82% on some versions of Gemini, a figure that surpasses the less than 30% of traditional attack methods.

-Adding to the danger of Fun-Tuning is its low cost.
-Since Google’s tuning API is freely available, the computational cost of creating an effective attack can be as low as $10.
+What makes Fun-Tuning even more dangerous is its low cost.
+Since Google's tuning API is freely available, the computational cost of creating an effective attack can be as low as $10.
 Furthermore, the researchers found that an attack designed for one version of Gemini could easily be successfully applied to other versions, opening up the possibility of widespread attacks.

 The emergence of Fun-Tuning is a clear warning that the confrontation in cyberspace has entered a new, more complex phase.
 AI is now not only a target but also a tool and weapon in the hands of malicious actors.